GUID mapping

 }

-Connections contain the majority of details that vary between data environments, other than the db and schema properties within the table objects.
+The Connection objects contain most details that vary between data environments, other than the db and schema properties within the table objects.

-Connections can be defined programmatically via REST API or using TML for connections, as well as in the ThoughtSpot UI.
+Connections can be defined programmatically via REST API or using TML for connections in the ThoughtSpot UI or via APIs.

-Creating a connection involves secure credentials, which will never be exported in the Connection TML.
-For this reason, it is preferable to set via UI or REST API at this time.
-An example of creating connections via REST API across multiple orgs is available here.
+Creating a connection involves secure credentials, which are not exported in the Connection TML.
+For this reason, it is preferable to set it via UI or REST API.
+An example of creating connections via REST API across multiple Orgs is available at the thoughtspot_rest_api_v1_python GitHub repository.